Applying for Social Security Benefits Can Be Difficult

 You can also apply by phone by calling 1-800-772-1213 between the hours of 7 a.m. and 7 p.m.
 Monday – Friday.
 If you are deaf or hard of hearing, you can call TTY 1-800-325-0778.

-Increasingly, people appreciate the option for applying for disability online.
+Increasingly, people appreciate the option of applying for disability online.
 This option allows for greater flexibility in terms of saving progress and completing the application when convenient for you.
 The online process is also available 24 hours a day.

 No matter which method of application works best for you, you will need to collect a substantial amount of information in order to apply.
 Providing all of the information required during the initial application is critical to avoiding delays.
 Fortunately, the Social Security Administration makes available a detailed checklist of required information.

-With offices in Owensboro and Madisonville, Rhoads & Rhoads represents Social Security applicants throughout Western Kentucky.
+With offices in Owensboro and Madisonville, Rhoads & Rhoads law office represents Social Security applicants throughout Western Kentucky.
 We offer free initial consultations, and all cases are taken on a contingency fee basis, which mean there is no payment required up front.
 We get paid only if we win or settle your case, so there is NO RISK involved.

 Call us at 888-709-9329 or contact us by e-mail to schedule an appointment with one of our Madisonville or Owensboro personal injury attorneys.